PingOne Advanced Identity Cloud

 • Button Text: The text for the application button.

-1. Set up your IdP:
+1. Set up groups in your IdP:

-2. Select one of the following options:
+1. Select one of the following options:

-9. Click Save.
+4. Click Save.

-Configure federation login requirements
+Configure federation sign-on requirements

 After you have enabled federated access to your tenant environments, you can choose how strictly to enforce it.
 It can be enforced for just tenant administrators or for both tenant administrators and super administrators[1].
 These settings are stored in dynamic configuration, so need to be configured per environment.